-Dolphins release Walton, citing unspecified police matter
+Dolphins release Walton after arrest for hitting girlfriend

 FORT LAUDERDALE, Fla.
-(AP) — The Miami Dolphins released troubled running back Mark Walton on Tuesday, saying he had been involved in an unspecified police matter.
+(AP) — The Miami Dolphins released suspended running back Mark Walton on Tuesday, hours after he was arrested on charges of punching his pregnant girlfriend in the head.

+Police in the Fort Lauderdale suburb of Davie said in a report that officers went to a home at 4:15 a.m.
+Tuesday, where Walton’s girlfriend told them he had pushed her against the wall and punched her several times in the face and head, leaving her with a swollen left eye.

+The woman told officers she is five weeks pregnant with the couple’s child and had told Walton about the pregnancy on Sunday.
+Walton, 22, was charged with aggravated battery on a pregnant person, his fourth arrest in less than a year.
+Jail records did not show if he has been released.

+His defense attorney, Mark A. Gottlieb, declined comment and his contract representatives, First Round Management, did not immediately return a call seeking comment.

-The announcement came as the second-year player served a four-game suspension for violating NFL conduct and substance abuse policies following three arrests last offseason in his hometown of Miami.
+The Dolphins announced Walton’s release less than seven hours after his arrest.
+The second-year player served a four-game suspension for violating NFL conduct and substance abuse policies following three arrests last offseason in his hometown of Miami.

 “We were made aware of a police matter earlier this morning regarding Mark Walton.
 We hold our players to a high standard and take these matters very seriously.
 We will have no further comment at this time,” General Manager Chris Grier said in a statement.

-The Dolphins did not immediately return calls seeking specifics about the police matter and Walton’s defense attorney, Michael A. Gottlieb, declined comment.
-Walton’s contract representatives, First Round Management, did not return a call seeking comment.

-An online search of arrests in three South Florida counties did not turn up any results, but jail databases are often hours behind.

-The Dolphins signed Walton, 22, in May, one month after the Cincinnati Bengals released him because of the arrests.
+The Dolphins signed Walton in May, one month after the Cincinnati Bengals released him because of the earlier arrests.

 The Bengals had drafted him in the fourth round of the 2017 draft out of Miami.
+As a high schooler, Walton starred at Miami powerhouse Booker T. Washington.

 A Florida court sentenced Walton in August to six months’ probation after pleading no contest to a misdemeanor weapons charge.
 Other charges, including marijuana possession and reckless driving, were dismissed.